cs-fullstack-master/javascript-optional-challenges/README.md

-# javascript-optional-challenges
-A collection of optional challenges and solutions
+# A collection of optional challenges and solutions